-1. He bore our sorrows (illness) (53:4 cf. Matthew 8:17).
-"But surely expresses not only certainty but also contrast.
+1) He bore our sorrows (illness).
+53:4 (cf. Matthew 8:17)

+"But surely" expresses both certainty but also contrast.
 Do you wish to get an accurate picture of how things really are?
-Clearly "He bore" (took up) "our griefs" (sicknesses) "and carried our sorrows" (pains) looks back to verse 3.
+Clearly He borne (took up) our griefs (sicknesses) and carried our sorrows (pains) looks back to verse 3.

-"We esteemed" (reckoned, considered) "Him stricken."
+We esteemed (reckoned, considered) Him stricken.
 "Stricken" is sometimes associated with the disease of leprosy.
 It may be the basis for the tradition in the Babylonian Talmud that described the Messiah as a leper (Sanhedrin 98a).

-"Smitten by God, and afflicted" tells us they thought this is the Lord's doing.
+Smitten by God, and afflicted tells us they thought this is the Lord's doing.
 Many in ancient Israel believed suffering was the result of one's own sins and therefore they assumed (wrongly!) that the Servant was getting what He deserved.
 The griefs and sorrows He carried were indeed deserved, but not by Him, but by us.

-- 2. He bore our suffering (53:5).
-He was "wounded" (pierced through) "for our transgressions" (rebellions), "bruised" (crushed, broke into pieces, pulverized, ground into dust) "for our iniquities" (twistedness).
-"The chastisement" (punishment) "for our peace" (shalom) "was upon Him, and by His stripes" (welts, wounds, blows that cut) "we are healed." - He takes our disease and gives us health. - He takes our punishment and gives us peace. - He takes our wounds and gives us healing. - 3.
-He bore our sin (53:6).
+2) He bore our suffering.
+53:5

+He was wounded - (pierced through) for our transgressions (rebellions), bruised - (crushed, broke into pieces, pulverized, ground into dust) for our iniquities (twistedness).
+The chastisement (punishment) for our peace (shalom) was upon Him, and by His stripes (welts, wounds, blows that cut) we are healed.

+- \He takes our disease and gives us health.

+- \He takes our punishment and gives us peace.

+- \He takes our wounds and gives us healing.

+3) He bore our sin.
+53:6

 H.A.
 Ironside called this "the most wonderful text in the Bible."

-"All we like sheep" informs us that none are excluded (Romans 3:23).
+All we like sheep informs us that none are excluded (Romans 3:23).
 We have gone astray like dumb sheep: prone to get lost, ever unaware of the danger that is about us, oblivious to the consequences of wrong choices.

-"We have turned, everyone, to his own way."
+We have turned, everyone, to his own way.
 Each of us has chosen our way over God's way.
-"And the Lord has laid on Him" (caused to land, caused to fall) "the iniquity of us all."
+And the Lord has laid on Him (caused to land, caused to fall) the iniquity of us all.
 Jesus in John 10 taught us that "the Good Shepherd lays down His life for the sheep."
 Could Isaiah 53:6 provide, at least in part, this image to explain His ministry?